 If the defendant is found not guilty, the D.A. may be able to file an appeal based on perceived errors that occurred during the trial.
 Alternatively, if the defendant is found guilty, the defendant may decide to file an appeal.

-If you or a loved one needs help with the criminal court process in Colorado, please contact us at Colorado Legal Defense Group.
+If you or a loved one needs help with the criminal court legal system in Colorado, please contact us at Colorado Legal Defense Group to discuss creating an attorney-client relationship.
+We handle misdemeanor cases and felony cases in Denver and throughout the state of Colorado while protecting your constitutional rights.